Oct 4, 2025 | Archives, Country Home

 You might be asking how it is possible that this urban sprawl can take place on agricultural land – most of which is zoned agricultural.

-Surely by-laws for an agriculturally zoned property only allow for a single detached dwelling, outbuildings and a possible accessory dwelling for labour accomodations.
+Surely by-laws for an agriculturally zoned property only allow for a single detached dwelling, outbuildings and a possible accessory dwelling for labour accommodations.

 Sadly these by-laws don’t mean anything to some.